Live at the Seaside: Video and DVD re-releases

 The video was later re-released on the budget 4 Front Video label.
 The track listing remained the same, but the cover artwork was slightly modified to suit the generic 'gold border' packaging of the 4 Front Video budget range.

 In 2011, the concert was again re-released, this time on DVD, as part of the 2011 expanded and remastered The Circus.
 No significant changes or additions were made.

 Video credits

+Taken from the Live at the Seaside closing credits.